LoafyLH/git-github-workshop/conflict.md

-If you have any questions, please clap your hand and raise them
+If you have any questions, please raise your hands.